nhsconnect/gpconnect-messaging/pages/testing/testing_environments.md

 ## Path-to-Live formal development and integration environments (accessible using N3/HSCN) ##
 The formal path-to-live environments are hosted on N3/HSCN and as such the information governance prerequisites are required before use, as this is a predicate to connecting to N3/HSCN.

-More details on the environments can be found here (N3/HSCN link required) - [http://www.assurancesupport.digital.nhs.uk](http://www.assurancesupport.digital.nhs.uk).
+More details on the environments can be found here (N3/HSCN connection required) - [http://www.assurancesupport.digital.nhs.uk](http://www.assurancesupport.digital.nhs.uk).